malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Contains a certificate signing request (CSR) from the Defender.
+Contains a certificate signing request (CSR) from the enforcer.
 Depending on the certificate there will be various requirements for the Microsegmentation Console to accept the CSR.